 It's only a victory if N.Korea holds up their end of the deal.
 If they kick the inspectors out of the country moments after the check clears then it's no victory at all, at best it's foreign aid.N.Korea has kicked out IAEA inspectors before

 .
 The only ray of light here is that it's a new dictator at the top, however there's too many unknowns, like if he's consolidated power to actually have control, and of course that suddenly becoming the head-of-state hasn't caused him to become batshit insane.

 This agreement is in many ways a test of Kim Jong-Un as a leader, to see if he pulls the same shennanigans Jong-Il did in his day, or if Jong-Un will keep his word.

 The test is on the desk, Kim Jong-Un still has to answer the questions.

 We're in the traffic-chopper over the XKCD boards where there's been a thread-derailment.
-Later, Garrus was eaten by a shark.
-It is believed that the Point has perished in the accident.
-Back to you Bob.
+A Liquified Godwin spill has evacuated threads in a fourty-post radius of the accident, Lolcats and TVTropes have broken free of their containers.
+It is believed that the Point has perished.